17 Affirmations For Embracing Imperfection

 Use these affirmations to accept that life is not perfect.

 My daughter was discouraged.
-She’s just tried laser tag for the first time at a friend’s birthday party, and her Red Team had come in last with points.
-I pointed out that there were only two teams, and, at 5 years old, she was the youngest kid at the party.
-But more importantly, I seized the opportunity to discuss the idea of imperfection.
-“You don’t have to be perfect at something the first time,” I told her.
+She’s been making resin jewelry, and the first few pieces did not turn out so well.
+I seized the opportunity to discuss the idea of imperfection.
+First of all, she is only 11 years old.
+Second, “You don’t have to be perfect at something the first time,” I told her.
 “In fact, you never have to be perfect at all.”

-If only we adults could believe that, we’d be far healthier.
+If only we adults could believe that, we would be far healthier.
 Perfection doesn’t exist, and in chasing it we not only become exhausted but also miss out on the learning opportunities that life is trying to deliver.
 Maybe we need to embrace wabi sabi.